 PHOTOGUIDE.JP basically has four sections:

 - Photos is the main section with an ever-growing collection of photos from all 47 prefectures of Japan.
 The images are organized by prefecture, municipality, and subject.
 Some images are also organized according to theme.
 Most images are available for licensing (contact us).

 - Blog (which you are reading now) has shorter articles about Japan.

 Some resources on this site are also shared with my sister site called PhotoGuide Japan (photojpn.org) which introduces Japanese photography.

 Based in Tokyo, I’m an American citizen of Japanese ancestry born and raised in Hawaii, USA.
-I now live and work in Tokyo, Japan as a travel writer, photographer, translator, and city guide.
+I now live and work in Tokyo, Japan.
 I am quite fluent in Japanese reading, writing, and speaking.